-Students of Carroll County Public Schools are required to groom themselves in a manner that is modest, clean, appropriate, decent and not disruptive to the educational process.
-Students are expected to abide by this dress code from their arrival to the school building until the end of the school day.
-Requirements include, but are not limited to:
+Students of Carroll County Public Schools are required to groom themselves in a manner that is not disruptive to the educational process and is reflective of a learning environment.
+Students are expected to abide by this dress code from their arrival to the school building to the defined ending of the school day as well as at any school-sponsored or school-sanctioned event.
+The requirements include, but are not limited to:

-- Clothing shall not convey advertisements for condoms or other birth control devies, tobacco, alcohol, drugs, or weapons stated or implied.
+Clothing shall not convey advertisements for or promote the use of condoms or other birth control devices, tobacco, alcohol, drugs, or the unlawful use of weapons, stated or implied.

 Clothing shall not convey profanity or symbols/messages depicting, implying, or which are reasonably per-ceived as promoting intolerance, hatred, and/or a hostile educational environment or harrassment/ bullying on the basis of age, color, genetic information, marital status, mental or physical disability, ancestry or na-tional origin, race, religion, sex, sexual orientation, gender identity or gender expression.
 This prohibition includes, but is not limited to, Confederate Battle Flags and swastikas.

 Clothing and accessories shall not depict symbols/messages of groups which are generally recognized as pro-moting intolerance, hatred, and harassment/bullying, such as the Ku Klux Klan or Aryan nation.